 20 Hidden Fees You Had No Idea You Were Paying

-You know if you’re late filing your federal taxes or paying your credit card bill you’ll get slammed with a fee.
+You know that, if you’re late filing your federal taxes or paying your credit card bill, you’ll get slammed with a fee.
 But there are hidden costs in all sorts of surprising places.
 Here’s how to find them.

 Foreign transaction fees

 You’re on vacation overseas having a good time, and you whip out your credit cards without much thought.
 Bad idea.
 While traveling abroad, be extra wary that credit cards add 1 to 3 percent on top of a purchase as a foreign transaction fee.
 “Avoid this pesky fee by paying with cash or using a credit card that waives the foreign transaction fees,” says Natasha Rachel Smith, a personal finance expert with TopCashback.com.

 Often popular hotels in tourist destinations charge resorts fees that are unavoidable.
 The fees can range from $10-$30 a night.
 “This is often a surprise to most guests due to the fee not being included in the price.
 To avoid a costly surprise during check-in, call your hotel and ask upfront about fees,” says Smith.

 If you’re funding a Qualified Plan like a 401(k), even a seemingly negligible fee that adds up to 1 percent can cost big.
 “Such a small fee can reduce your retirement balance by 28 percent,” says Garrett Gunderson, founder and chief wealth architect at the Wealth Factory.
 Realize that retirement plan fees include administration charges, fund marketing charges that are known as 12-b-1 fees (marketing fees), legal fees (set-up fees, admin fees), expense ratios (paying for the manager even if it doesn’t beat a low or no cost index fund).
 Forgetting about surprising costs is one of the most common retirement savings mistakes.